Click on each person’s profile to find out more about them and their research!

 Linus Blomqvist – Associate Researcher

-Linus is Director of the Conservation Program at the California-based think tank The Breakthrough Institute and is spending the next nine months as a visiting researcher with the DEEP group 2018-2019 and remains actively involved in the group’s research.
+Linus is Director of the Conservation Program at the California-based think tank The Breakthrough Institute and spent nine months as a visiting researcher with the DEEP group 2018-2019 and remains actively involved in the group’s research.
 Linus’s main interest is in how societies can decouple their environmental impacts from economic growth.
-He is particularly interested in the relationship between agriculture and conservation, and has co-authored peer-reviewed articles on livestock systems and food demand, as well as long-form essays on farmland biodiversity and cropland expansion.
+He is particularly interested in the relationship between agriculture and conservation, and has co-authored peer-reviewed articles on livestock systems and food demand, as well as long-form essays on farmland biodiversity and cropland expansion. http://linusblomqvist.com/

 Tessa Smith – Research Assistant

 Tessa Smith has been working as a Research Assistant at the University of Tasmania node of CABAH from October 2017 onwards.
 Before coming to Tasmania she completed her Honours at Deakin University studying ‘The consequences of marine-derived avian nutrient input into island ecosystems: Palaeoecological insights from Rimatara, French Polynesia” with Dr. Nicholas Porch.
 Tessa is enthusiastic about natural history and palaeoecology including plant science, entomology and geology- pretty much the worst person for going hiking with if you don’t want to be constantly stopping and looking at things.